GIS file format

-A GIS file format is a standard for encoding geographical information into a computer file, as a specialized type of file format for use in geographic information systems (GIS) and other geospatial applications.
+A GIS file format or geospatial file format is a standard for encoding geographical information into a computer file.
+It is a specialized type of file format for use in geographic information systems (GIS), remote sensing image processing tools, and other geospatial applications.
 Since the 1970s, dozens of formats have been created based on various data models for various purposes.
 They have been created by government mapping agencies (such as the USGS or National Geospatial-Intelligence Agency), GIS software vendors, standards bodies such as the Open Geospatial Consortium, informal user communities, and even individual developers.